runawayhorse001/GenAI_Best_Practices/docs/html/_sources/preface.rst.txt

 Feedback and suggestions
 ++++++++++++++++++++++++

 Your comments and suggestions are highly appreciated.
-I am more than happy to receive corrections, suggestions or feedback through email (Wenqiang Feng: von198@gmail.com) for improvements.
+I am more than happy to receive corrections, suggestions or feedback through email (Wenqiang Feng: von198@gmail.com and Di Zhen: dizhen318@gmail.com ) for improvements.